Title IX-A: Homelessness in Idaho

 Nowhere to go: Idaho’s Homeless Families and Youth

 This map shows the correlation of poverty to homelessness in the state of Idaho.
 Statewide, approximately 47% of students qualify for free and/or reduced price lunches.
-National data trends show that approximately 10% of students qualifying for free lunch may be living in homeless situations.
+National data trends show that approximately 10% of students qualifying for free and or reduced price lunch may be living in homeless situations.

 Five-year Historical Graph